How to Answer College Job Interview Questions About Stress

 - When I've been in stressful situations, I try to figure out what is causing the stress.
 It's not always time-driven deadlines.
 Sometimes it's other people disagreeing on how to move forward.
 I figure out what the problems or disagreements are and work to get past them so we can all be productive.

-No matter how you answer, keep it positive and focus on conveying how you will be an asset to the company.
+No matter how you answer, keep your response positive and focus on conveying how you will be an asset to the company.